So you want to have big biceps huh? Well, get in line.

 What are Considered “Big Biceps”?

 For an average guy, the biceps will measure somewhere in the region of about 13 inches.
-For a Mr. Olympia bodybuilding competitor, you are looking at 22 inches plus.
+For a Mr. Olympia bodybuilding competitor, you are looking at 21 inch biceps and up.

 Of course, the overwhelming majority of us will never reach Olympia levels of biceps gains (and probably don’t want to).